St. Patrick Catholic Church supports the Diocese of St. Petersburg Safe Environment Program

 If you are volunteering for a ministry, which specifically works with children, youth, and/or vulnerable adults, there are special requirements, which we must follow.
-Both the Diocese of St. Petersburg and our Parish takes very seriously the importance of protecting all those who are most vulnerable.
-Before a volunteer can be allowed to serve children, youth, and/or vulnerable adults, an application form must be completed, and compliance with background screening and the Diocesan Safe Environment Program is required.
+Both the Diocese of St. Petersburg and our Parish take very seriously the importance of protecting all those who are most vulnerable.
+Before a volunteer can be allowed to serve children, youth, and/or vulnerable adults, an application form must be completed, and compliance with background screening and completion of the online safe environment coarse is required.

 Important Resource Links

 Required for Parish Ministry Volunteers working with Children, Youth and Vulnerable Adults and Parish Employees